Amany74/Amany74/README.md

 - 👋 Hi, I’m @Amany74
-- 👀 I’m interested in machine learning and flutter
+- 👀 I’m interested in machine learning and web Development
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me via amany4work@gmail.com
+- 📫 How to reach me via amanyaahmedd@gmail.com

 <!---
 Amany74/Amany74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.